 The undergraduate research apprenticeship program (URAP) is designed to involve Berkeley undergraduates more deeply in the research life of the University.
 IRLE serves as a host for URAP projects related to our mission.
-We provide students with additional support, training, and an opportunity to present their work at a showcase at the end of the semester.
+The IRLE-URAP Support program, led by sociology PhD candidate Maria Smith, aims to provide students participating in an IRLE-sponsored URAP with additional external support, and a safe space to ask questions, receive mentorship, and hone research and presentation skills.

 As an apprentice, students will work on faculty research and learn advanced research skills, explore fields that interest them, and find out what it is like to be an academic at the world’s premier research institution.